If I had to put myself on a political spectrum, I’d identify as an Anarchist.

 Anyway, the point of this write-up is not to discuss political systems.
-I’m not making a case for Anarchism.
+I’m not here to make a case for Anarchism.
 There are already plenty of articles doing that.

-To be honest, I am actually not particularly interested in these debates.
+To be quite honest, I am actually not particularly interested in those debates.
 I loosely follow them, and I am of course always happy to discuss.

 And that’s what I’ll be talking about here.

 I will share how I am able to live a somewhat anarchist life, despite not living in an anarchist society.

 At best, you might find it useful, at worst you’ll hear about a different way of living, ie, relatively unbothered by men made laws.

 Before I gradually changed my life I was often angry at the government, the “system”.
 I hated the inefficiency, deception and corruption.
 The bottomless hunger for power and money.
 The disparity between rich and poor.

 It was a great source of frustration, mainly because I felt incredibly helpless to change anything, or, to be heard, even.

 Yet, I was forced to participate.